Skip to content

 Why

-• Preserve the responsibility split: the parent decides layout, the parent’s direct child rules adjust the child, and the child only styles its internals
+• Preserve the responsibility split: the parent defines container layout, the parent’s direct child rules adjust the child, and the child only styles its internals

 • Unifying vertical margin to one side simplifies spacing calculations and prevents duplication